 - How will Orientation be held?

 - To help our newest Aggies prepare for a great first year, we have planned a comprehensive UC Davis Orientation experience in three parts: Aggie 101 (online exploration of our resources and community), Aggie Advising (online preparation for course schedule planning and registration) and Aggie Orientation.
 To access Aggie 101, the first step in the UC Davis Orientation experience, admitted students must first submit their Statement of Intent to Register (SIR) via MyAdmissions.
-The online Aggie 101 experience will be available, for those who have submitted their SIR, after May 1 for freshmen and after June 1 for transfers.
-Please see our Orientation website for more information.
+The online Aggie 101 experience will be available via the Myadmissions tasklist, for those who have submitted their SIR, after May 5 for freshmen and after June 9 for transfers.
+Please see our Orientation website for dates, deadlines and more information.

-- UC Davis guarantees on-campus housing to all incoming first-year freshmen, transfer students, and second-year returning students.
-However, due to the COVID-19 pandemic, UC Davis may amend or withdraw this guarantee in the case of public health guidance or other extenuating circumstances.
+- UC Davis guarantees on-campus housing to all incoming first-year freshman, transfer students, and second-year returning students.
+However, due to the COVID-19 pandemic, UC Davis may withdraw or amend this guarantee in the case of public health guidance or other extenuating circumstances.

-Please see our housing website for more information.
+Please see our housing website for more information regarding our plans for on-campus housing in the fall.

 - My family’s financial situation has changed as a result of the coronavirus pandemic.
 Can I be considered for financial aid?